Vikash174/GPS-Run-Tracker/README.md

 # GPS Run Tracker
 This app tracks your run and saves it into the room database. user can sort the runs by date, running time, Distance, Average Speed We can delete a run by swapping left or right.

+## About the App architecture

+-> MVVM Architecture
+-> Navigation Components
+-> Room Database with Coroutines
+-> Dependency Injection with Dagger-Hilt

+This app has Single Activity Architecture.Which means it has only on activity which contains five fragments :- -> SetupFragment
+-> RunFragment
+-> StatisticsFragment
+-> SettingFragment
+-> TrackFragment

 ## Getting Started